 Project #2: Weatherproofing

 The best cure for mold is prevention.
-If necessary, give your home a good soap bath and finish it off with a power washer a few times a year to remove mold, moss, mildew and other build-up.
+If necessary, give your home a good soap bath and finish it off with a power washer a few times a year to remove mold, moss, mildew, and another build-up.

 Remember those drafts brought up earlier?
 Another way to ensure proper sealing from the elements might be new windows and doors.
 Both have proven to be wise investments that tend to boost your home’s resale value.
 Professional contractors typically have their own insurance policies, but it’s always a good idea to ask what their limits are as well as what and who it covers.